 4. Make Decisions with Facts

-Big problems are harder to solve.
-Break the problem down into manageable parts that can more easily be solved.
+It is a lot harder to solve big business problems.
 Divide and conquer.
+Break the problem down into separate manageable parts that can more easily be solved.

 6. Use Your Team